alec-ng/react-brandywine-editor/docs/plugins.md

 The editor builds up content using **blocks**.
 Blocks are _instances_ of **plugins**, which are generic blueprints for editor components.
 Plugins can pre-define a list of **attributes** that allow users to input data for each block, which is used to dynamically render or decide content to show.

+### Examples

+react-brandywine-editor comes shipped with a number of [pre-written plugins](/src/plugins) whose source code is available to use as a template.

 ### Plugin Definition

 A plugin is defined by an object and contains the following key-values: